ImGroovin/SLY-Assistant/README.md

 9. For each fleet that you want Lab Assistant to help with, click the Scan checkbox and fill in the destination and starbase coordinates.
    * Enter coordinates as two numbers separated by a comma with no bracks or prefixes or parenthesis - i.e. 10,20
 11. Slick save then refresh your browser

+#### Troubleshooting
+1. It's best to do everything once manually.
+If you form a new fleet for mining, do one round of manual loading, mining, and unloading.
+   * SAGE involves *a lot* of token accounts.
+One manual round ensures that these token accounts get properly initialized.
+   * Ideally Lab Assistant will handle this, but as it's still a WIP this is the most likely area to still have some bugs.
+2. If you're not sure if something worked, check the blockchain for errors.
+3. If you're pretty sure something broke, check the browser console for errors.
+4. Visit SLY's discord or reach out to justgroove.

 #### Regular usage
 1. Launch the game as usual